crush-157/CloudTestDrive/README.md

 + Deploying a Node.js script onto the Application Container Cloud via the GUI
 + Setting up a Springboot project using the Developer Cloud Services and deploying this to Application Container Cloud.

+These 4 exercises have been taylored to fit in the "Cloud Test Drive" format, if you are interested to do more extensive exercises, please feel free to visit [Page name](http://github.com)

 ### Prerequisites ###

+The workshop is intended to work with the Oracle Cloud account information handed out to you during the event.
+You will need the following information to start working on these exercises :
-The workshop is intended to work with an Oracle PaaS trial account.
-To get an account look into [here](common/request.for.trial.md).
-Get the following account details ready to complete the tutorial and replace to your values when it is required:
++  Get the following account details ready to complete the tutorial and replace to your values when it is required:

 + Oracle Cloud account **username** and **password**
 + Oracle Cloud **identity domain**
 + **Data center/region**

+Alternatively you can request an Oracle PaaS trial account.
+To get an account look into [here](common/request.for.trial.md).
 NOTE: Before you start to use your new Oracle Public Cloud services make sure that the replication policy has been set for your account.
 Otherwise you can not create storage container which is necessary for most of the services.
 See [Selecting a Replication Policy for Oracle Storage Cloud Service](https://docs.oracle.com/cloud/latest/storagecs_common/CSSTO/GUID-5D53C11F-3D9E-43E4-8D1D-DDBB95DEC715.htm).

 ### Important ###

 During the execution you will create several public cloud service instances what will be available on the world wide web.
 Even if these instances are for demo purposes keep in mind it is not a best practice to use weak or known (stored here in the tutorial) passwords especially in such open environment.
 Thus this workshop content does not recommend any password so you need to define those.
 You will be asked to provide password at certain points and please remember them  for later usage.

 The content contains several independent modules that cover different aspects of the application development in the Oracle Cloud.
 These modules could be executed independently unless you find in the Prerequisites that they are dependent on each other.